 Levelset provides a payment solution to your payment problems.
 The focus is not on filing a lien, but rather on promoting collaboration and stakeholder visibility that will allow everyone to get what they earn.

 They do this by focusing on the SET methodology (See everyone on the job – Exchange paperwork – Talk it out if there is a payment problem).
 Their service allows customers to identify everyone who needs to be paid and try to work out disagreements before a lien needs to be filed.
-If that doesn’t work, however, they can provide lien filing services in all 50 states.
+If that doesn’t work, however, they can help with lien filing services in all 50 states.

 They have more reviews than the other top services, and have an active social media presence.
 Their web site is built as an information hub for all things related to construction payments and the lien process.
 If you have a question regarding a lien or a required notice, you are bound to find the answer on Levelset’s web site, without the attorney’s fees.